7 steps for a smooth ITSM implementation

 Technology comes with endless possibilities.
 But it doesn't always immediately do what you want it to.
 Make sure you have enough space in your schedule and sufficient backups to help you manage (temporary) technical problems.

-Implementing ITSM requires a well-thought-out plan and more than a little determination.
+A successful ITSM implementation requires a well-thought-out plan and more than a little determination.
 It's important to keep those involved enthusiastic and motivated.
-One way of doing this is to reflect on past successes.
+One way of doing this is to celebrate successes.

 Have you met an important deadline, are you getting enthusiastic feedback on the new ITSM software, or is the number of outstanding IT tickets clearly decreasing?
 These are all reasons to celebrate.
 And this doesn’t have to be with cake and balloons, but can also be done with a heartfelt, public compliment.

-During and after the initial implementation of ITSM and the associated supporting software, you start to see an impact on your organization.
+During and after the initial ITSM implementation and the associated supporting software, you start to see an impact on your organization.
 For example, based on the KPIs you determined at the start.

 ITSM isn't something you implement once and never touch again.
 Like the supporting technology, it will change.
-Therefore, make sure you have easy-to-access feedback mechanisms, so end users and agents can point out areas for improvement.
+Make sure you have easy-to-access feedback mechanisms, so end users and agents can point out areas for improvement.

-Keep improving continuously - ITSM is a continuous improvement process.
-Work on creating a culture of continuous improvement where you encourage employees to give feedback and make suggestions.
+ITSM is a continuous improvement process.
+Work on creating a culture of continuous improvement where you encourage employees to give feedback and make suggestions to make your ITSM implementation and processes a success.

 Setting goals that are too ambitious – this can lead to unrealistic expectations and disappointment if you don’t meet your goals in time.